 Understanding Peer Support in Youth Mental Health Across Canada

-AOM is a national research project being conducted across Canada.
-Its objective is to improve the mental health of young people by making better care more easily available at the right time.
-Services provided at AOM sites are designed to address the main challenges of usual services: barriers, wait lists, engagement, and quality of care.
+ACCESS Open Minds’ objective is to improve the mental health of young people by making better care more easily available at the right time.
+Services provided at AOM sites are designed to address the main challenges to accessing mental health services in Canada: barriers, wait lists, engagement, and quality of care.
+ACCESS Open Minds locations across Canada have implemented various forms of peer support services to assist their youth overcome these barriers and engage in their mental health and wellness journey.

-According to ACCESS Open Minds, ‘evaluating peer support services is an aspect of best practice in care provision, and it ensures that the quality of services is continuously monitored, maintained, and improved’.
+The findings from this study will help to inform ACCESS Open Minds National on how to best support youth the youth that they serve and more specifically, how to strengthen their existing peer support services.
+Evaluating peer support services is an aspect of best practice in care provision, and it ensures that the quality of services is continuously monitored, maintained, and improved.

-This study will use qualitative methods to learn about current peer support work (PSW) and collaboratively conceptualize and document how to adapt existing work to strengthen its emphasis on youth engagement.
+This study will use qualitative methods to learn about current peer support work (PSW) at AOM locations and collaboratively conceptualize and document how to adapt existing work to strengthen its emphasis on youth engagement.

 Indigenous Gender and Wellness